 While Dundee is amongst the best value locations in the UK, demand for student accommodation is high and increasing.
 We recommend that you plan more time to find accommodation and factor in increasing living costs across the UK.

-We estimate that your living costs will range from £7,000 to £8,000 per academic year (39 weeks), but your own expenditure will depend on your lifestyle and the funds available to you.
+We estimate that your living costs will range from £10,000 to £12,000 per academic year (39 weeks), but your own expenditure will depend on your lifestyle and the funds available to you.

-Average private accommodation rent
+Average private accommodation rent in Dundee

 Average monthly costs for students